-At our centrally located CWB welder testing facility you will find:
+What you will discover at our centrally located CWB welder testing facility:

 - Ten booths set up with individual fume extractors and welding stands, and five inch angle grinder with wire wheel.